 Should I exclude or hide users?

-Excluding users or hiding users is based on the type of user and what you need to see.
+Exclude or hide users based on the type of user and the information you want to see about them.

 |Which users?||What happens?|